duracell80/DermoDeX/README.md

 Run the install.sh script which runs most things as the current user, a few need sudo for example to transfer sounds to /usr/share/sounds and make /usr/share/backgrounds writable for the login image blur.

 ## How Does it Work?
-DermoDex uses files in the ~/.local/share/dermodex directory to completly overrites the stylesheets and assets in the ~/.themes/DermoDeX directory when a change is detected.
-Is it Sass?
-Nope it's more like sed on steroids.
-It uses a series of Python functions to analyse a section of the wallpaper.
-By default this is the right half of the image since a lot of desktop wallpapers have a focus area in that part of the screen.
+DermoDex uses files in the ~/.local/share/dermodex directory to overwrite the stylesheets and assets in the ~/.themes/DermoDeX directory when a change is detected.
+The main scripts are more like sed on steroids using a find and replace approach tio rebuildig a theme file.
+By default DermoDeX scans the right half of a wallpaper since a lot of desktop wallpapers have a focus area in that part of the screen.
 A pallete and color wheel will appear in the notifcations area and shortly after cinnamon will be refreshed.

 Directly after login DermoDeX will remain active for about 15 minutes.
 If it falls asleep you can right click on the desktop and refresh DermoDeX after changing the wallpaper.